 Dear Pat: I work full-time as an analyst for a tiny financial advisory firm in Houston.
 I just downloaded your part-time proposal template.
-It’s a great starting reference, but my question to you as I begin relates to a possible resignation; I am prepared to resign my position if my managers (all men) turn down my proposal for a reduced workweek.
-What is your best advice regarding when I should reference this ultimatum?
-Should I include it in the proposal directly to place more weight on the request?
-Or wait until my proposal is possibly turned down to announce that I will be resigning as the alternative, and hoping that they reconsider? ~ Amber
+It’s a great starting reference, yet there’s a twist in my proposed plan.
+I’m prepared to resign my position if my managers (all men) turn down my proposal for a reduced workweek.

-Dear Amber: Approach your request strategically and the ultimatum will never have to rear its ugly head.
+Dear Amber: If you approach your request strategically, the ultimatum will never have to rear its ugly head.

-I strongly advise against putting your ultimatum in the written proposal; that upfront “or else” stance tends to put people on the defensive, turning the negotiations into a “me-vs-them” adversarial exchange.
+I strongly advise against putting an ultimatum in the written proposal.
+That upfront “or else” stance tends to put people on the defensive, turning the negotiations into a “me-vs-them” adversarial exchange.

-Here’s how I suggest you proceed: First define three part-time variations that would work for you: ideal, and a couple of acceptable arrangements that don’t match your ideal but are workable for your work-life needs.
+First, define three part-time variations that would work for you.
+For example, your ideal plus a couple of acceptable arrangements that don’t match your ideal but are workable for your work-life needs.
 Most negotiations involve give-and-take, so go to that level with your managers first.

 If you and your employer cannot come to a negotiated outcome that you find acceptable, then you can verbally remark what your plans are.

-So at the point of impasse you can say something like, “It’s only fair to let you know that a flexible work arrangement is extremely important to me for long-term job satisfaction and retention.
-So important that I will need to resign my position if we’re not able to come to a mutual agreement about when and how my work gets done.”
+At the point of impasse you could say something like, “It’s only fair to let you know that a flexible work arrangement is extremely important to me for long-term job satisfaction and retention.
+It’s so important that I’ll need to resign my position if we can’t come to mutually agreement terms.”

 If it comes to that, you might be interested in my tips for finding a flexible new job with a more enlightened employer.
 At the time of this writing, FlexJobs had literally dozens of positions posted in their Accounting and Finance category.